In this tutorial, I will be showing how to achieve a glowing effect using Unity's Post Processing package.

 - Right click on Assets folder -> Create -> Post-processing Profile, call it "BloomProfile"

 - Select "BloomProfile" and in Inspector View click Add effect... -> Unity -> Bloom

 - In Bloom effect check the Intensity, Diffusion, and Fast Mode checkboxes and set the values from the screenshot below:

 - Assign "BloomProfile" to Profile variable in "Post Process Volume"

-- Drag & Drop the object which you want to apply glowing effect to (In my case it'll be a model of a lightsaber)
+- Drag & Drop the object to which you want to apply the glowing effect into the Scene view (in my case it'll be a model of a Lightsaber)

 - Enable the "Emission" checkbox